-- All KS2 pupils will take part in at least one inter-school competition and over a third will take part in two or more competitions.
+- All pupils will take part in at least one intra-school active competition and all pupils will take part in at least one inter school competition.

-- For non-competitive/sporty pupils, they will also be taking part in physical activity during Outdoor Adventurous Activities.
+- 100% of pupils will take part in physical activity during Outdoor Adventurous Activities and sport themed weeks.

-- Pupils will be inspired by more unusual sports which they may not otherwise have the opportunity to access.
+- 100% of pupils will be inspired by more unusual sports which they may not otherwise have the opportunity to access.

 How improvements are sustainable: